krystianbajno/uplink/README.md

 ```

 ## Web Interface
 The UPLINK server includes a web interface accessible via any modern web browser.
-The web interface works only with AES-256-GCM encryption without envelope encryption.
+The web interface works only with AES-GCM encryption without envelope encryption.
 Use `--no-envelope` flag.

 To use the browser's crypto API, you'll need an SSL session.
 A simple way to bypass this restriction is by creating a local SSH tunnel:
 ```bash